CA Inter Amendments For May 2026

 c) Risk management strategies

-d) Additional points in Enterprise risk management Framework
+d) Additional points in the Enterprise Risk Management Framework

 Ch - FINANCIAL AND ACCOUNTING SYSTEMS